AgileVentures/av-static-website/source/blog_articles/2017-11-22-av-ecosystem-review-what-the-hell-was-I-doing.html.markdown

 * add calendar support - Sigu
 * add sponsor relation - Michael/Marian

 I flicked my eyes over other older and unvoted tickets in the waffle board.
 So much stuff that could be worked on.
 Who knows which are the key set that take us where we want to be, i.e. a clear comprehensible site that allows people to onboard and work productively together on open source charity projects.
-Part of me wants to knock off the oldest hanging pull requests by just taking over the work of those who've just dropped away.
+Part of me wants to knock off the oldest hanging pull requests by taking over the work of those who've just dropped away.

 However I did also start looking at alternate home page designs as part of thinking about how we can improve performance and do A/B testing on different landing pages in terms of how they bring folks on board.
 And maybe that's the most important part of our funnel?
 Anyway, here's some of the keyword searches that have had our Google ad served, and the number of click throughs they've received: